andrescaro16/andrescaro16/README.md

 ### I'm Andrés, a software engineering student 🧑‍💻

-- 🌱 I’m currently learning nodejs and write smart contracts with Solidity
+- 🌱 I’m currently learning FastApi for backend development

 - ⚡ Fact: aware of my spiritual evolution

 - 💬 You can reach me by **julicaro2003@gmail.com** or **ajcaror@eafit.edu.co**

 <br/>

 ### Technologies I have used
 <div align="center">